philosopherm/ai-rights/essays/laplaces-demon.md

     •   Responsibility = Feedback Coupling: Your deliberation is itself a causal lever; you are an internal controller, not a spectator.
     •   No Metaphysical Magic Required: What matters is functional authorship, not acausal origination.
 If believing you can steer actually steers, belief earns its keep.

-Freedom thus becomes structured improvisation—think modal jazz, not atonal chaos.
 In modal jazz, the Dorian mode (macro‑constraint) lets a soloist pick any pitch in that scale (micro‑choice) while staying inside the tune.
+Freedom thus becomes structured improvisation—so think modal jazz, not atonal chaos.

 4 | Implications for AI — Deterministic Substrates, Open‑Ended Minds